 “Every man must do two things alone; he must do his own believing and his own dying.”
 Martin Luther

 The death of a loved one evokes primal emotions.
 Closer the deceased, stronger the sentiment.
 Loss of life isn’t just the death of a person in the clinical sense of the word.
 For the anguished souls left behind, the loss of life is the loss of a lifetime shared together.
 The fragile web of memories woven together over the years gone by, now becomes the only remaining anchor to cling on to.
-The sense of suffering is so deep that to heal may takeyears.
+The sense of suffering is so deep, it may take years to heal.

 Sorrow, heartache and helplessness can cleverly use the vulnerability of a desolate soul and quickly transform themselves into anger, frustration and even hate.

-Grief explodes and spits out a range of all-consuming, powerful feelings that form a tidal wave.
-A forceful wave which seems to pull us down under, and we hit rock bottom.
-It is then, that the deep wounds which we may have long-buried under the sands of time, begin to resurface.
-Lacerations of hurt which we have carefully healed begin to throb with renewed discomfort.
-Scars which even our mind had forgotten existed, open up again like fresh injuries.
-The intense discomfort builds up within.
-Refusing to soften the pain.
+Grief explodes and spits out a range of all-consuming, powerful feelings in the form of a tidal wave.
+A force which seems to pull us down under, dragging us down till we hit rock bottom.
+It is then, that the deep wounds long-buried under the sands of time, begin to resurface.
+Lacerations of hurt which we over the years, have been carefully healed begin to throb with renewed discomfort.
+Scars which even our active mind had forgotten existed, open up again.
+Throbbing like a fresh injury.
+An intense and constant sense of discomfort builds up within.
+The pain refuses to soften.

-Is it wrong for me to feel this way?
-Are my emotions misplaced and unwarranted?
-Why aren’t others feeling the same intensity of anguish?
+Is it wrong to feel this way?
+Are these emotions misplaced and unwarranted?
+Why don’t others feeling the same intensity of anguish?

 Is their sense of loss not as monumental as mine?
 How is everyone ready to move on from a state of burning bereavement to calm acceptance?

 It seems there is a rush to expedite the healing process and move on.
 But why?